hailangx/hailangx.github.com/_posts/2025/2025-08-24-interview-prep.md

 ---
 layout: post
-title: "Interview Preparation Guide for OpenAI Software Engineer, Database Systems"
+title: "Guide for Software Engineer, Database Systems"
-description: "Comprehensive guide for preparing for OpenAI database systems engineering interviews"
+description: "Comprehensive guide for preparing for AI Company database systems engineering interviews"
 categories: [career, interview]
-tags: [interview, database, distributed-systems, openai]
+tags: [interview, database, distributed-systems]
+published: false
 ---

-# Interview Preparation Guide for OpenAI Software Engineer, Database Systems
+#  Guide for Software Engineer, Database Systems

 Based on your resume, which highlights extensive experience in distributed systems, vector search, database internals, query optimization, and infrastructure (e.g., Azure Cosmos DB, DiskANN rewrite in Rust, ingestion pipelines, and operating global-scale clusters), you are well-positioned for this role.
-Your background aligns strongly with the job's emphasis on high-performance distributed databases, vector search (like Rockset, which powers OpenAI's RAG and vector capabilities), performance bottlenecks, and scalability.
-However, interviews at OpenAI (similar to FAANG) will test depth in practical problem-solving, system design, coding (especially C++ for the core engine), and leadership in complex projects.
+Your background aligns strongly with the job's emphasis on high-performance distributed databases, vector search (like Rockset, which powers AI Company's RAG and vector capabilities), performance bottlenecks, and scalability.
+However, interviews at AI Company (similar to FAANG) will test depth in practical problem-solving, system design, coding (especially C++ for the core engine), and leadership in complex projects.

-OpenAI's process typically includes: a recruiter call, 1-2 technical screens (coding/algorithms or assessments), and 4-6 hour finals with coding, system design, project presentation, and behavioral interviews.
+AI Company's process typically includes: a recruiter call, 1-2 technical screens (coding/algorithms or assessments), and 4-6 hour finals with coding, system design, project presentation, and behavioral interviews.
 Expect practical, work-relevant questions rather than pure LeetCode puzzles.
 Focus on demonstrating optimal performance, reliability, and collaboration.

 Below is a structured list of key knowledge areas to prepare, categorized for clarity.
 For each, I've included subtopics, why they're relevant (tied to the job and your resume), and preparation tips.
 Prioritize areas like vector databases and C++ where the role specifies preferences, and practice explaining your past projects (e.g., 20x latency improvements in filtered vector search) during the presentation round.